-In order to take full advantage of the increased ATT_MTU and packet length extension, the BL652 now supports attribute data lengths in the GATT table of up to 244 bytes.
+In order to take full advantage of the increased ATT_MTU and packet length extension, the BL654 now supports attribute data lengths of up to 244 bytes.
 The maximum attribute data length is set using AT+CFG 212 num.
 The default value is 20 bytes.
-Once this is set, the BL652 should be reset (e.g. via ATZ command or a UART BREAK) for the configuration to take effect.
+Once this is set, the BL654 should be reset (e.g. via ATZ command or a UART BREAK) for the configuration to take effect.
 At runtime, the function BleAttrMetaDataEx can then be used to create characteristic values larger than 20 bytes.

-ID Definition 212 Maximum Attribute Data Length
+ID Definition 212 Maximum Attribute Data Length Length